-Every group speaks volumes about itself by the character of the leadership it chooses.
+The second of our church leadership principles is that every group speaks volumes about itself by the character of the leadership it chooses.
 That, incidentally, applies to the United States just as it does to the local 4-H club or your Sunday School class.

 Read 1 Timothy 3 and see the same for deacons.